How it works

 Images are encrypted too

-KYTE accepts JPEG, PNG, and WebP images up to 5 MB.
-The browser resizes and encrypts the image before it reaches the relay.
+KYTE accepts JPEG, PNG, and WebP images up to 5 MB, plus small animated GIFs.
+Your browser prepares and encrypts them before sending.